Eminent Domain and the Fairhope Single Tax Colony

 STB says no thanks and appeals.

-The dispositive issue is whether the trial court committed reversible error in its apportionment of the condemnation proceeds between the owner and the leaseholder.
+reversible error in its apportionment of the condemnation proceeds between the

 The issue is whether or not the court made the right decision.